ubports/docs.ubports.com/systemdev/testing-locally.rst

 .. warning::

     This method is limited.
 Many devices do not have enough free image space to install the packages required to build components of Ubuntu Touch.
+    Installing packages has a risk of damaging the software on your device, rendering it unusable.
+If this happens, you can :doc:`reinstall Ubuntu Touch </userguide/install>`.

 In this example, we'll build and install the address-book-app.
 All commands shown here must be run on your Ubuntu Touch device over a remote shell.